Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Structural properties of copyless CRA

 This proves that the transition function $\delta'$ keeps the correspondence (\ref{property}) between $\cA$ and $\cA'$.
-Since it also holds for the initial configuration then by induction this shows that it holds for all configurations which proves that the outputs of $\cA$ and $\cA'$ are the same.
+Since it also holds for the initial configuration then by induction it holds for all reachable configurations, which proves that the outputs of $\cA$ and $\cA'$ are the same.